 Spring showers aren’t the only things that could potentially cause flooding.
 The gradual thawing out and warmer weather can also lead to snowmelt.

 For most of the country, it’s the perfect transition into summer.
 However, for those in areas with high winter snowfall, this thawing can become a problem.
 With rising temperatures and hard, frozen ground, runoff from rapidly melting snow can quickly become present spring flood risks for communities.

 Add to that the “spring showers” that usually accompany the rapidly warming weather, and spring can be a very dangerous time for flooding.

 What is Snowmelt Flooding?

-When the snow melts, this water runs off across the hard, frozen winter ground—which prevents the water from seeping into the land—and ends up in streams, rivers, lakes, and other bodies of water, causing the levels of those bodies of water to rapidly rise and spill over the banks.
+When the snow melts, this water runs off across the hard, frozen winter ground, preventing the water from seeping into the land.
+It ends up in streams, rivers, lakes, and other bodies of water, causing the levels of those bodies of water to rapidly rise and spill over the banks.

 What Makes Snowmelt Dangerous?

-Snowmelt is not always dangerous, but certain environmental, geographical, and weather-related factors can turn snowmelt from a normal season occurrence into spring flood risks that could pell disaster for communities:
+Snowmelt is not always dangerous, but certain environmental, geographical, and weather-related factors can turn snowmelt from a normal season occurrence into spring flood risks that could spell disaster for communities:

 - Frozen Ground: During cooler springs, the ground tends to stay frozen for longer, making it more difficult for runoff to seep into the ground.
 This helps runoff move faster toward homes, bodies of water, etc., which accelerates flooding and increases the risk of a dangerous flood event.